 One of the most important reasons why psychologists and psychiatrists turn to DBT is to help patients learn how to tolerate distress.
 The techniques you can expect to learn for distress tolerance include distraction and a focus on improving how you feel at the moment.
 You can expect to learn how to be more assertive in relationships while maintaining the positive health of the relationships.

-DBT reduces the number of angry outbursts many patients experience because of the frustration that develops because of living with a serious form of a mental condition.
+DBT reduces the number of angry outbursts many patients experience because of the frustration that develops because of living with a serious form of mental condition.
 An improvement in interacting in a social setting is another reason why many mental health professionals implement DBT techniques on a group and individual basis.
 Dialectical behavior therapy techniques also create an environment in which a patient is less likely to drop out of a treatment program.
 DBT represents the ideal mental health treatment program for individuals that have not found success with other types of mental health intervention programs.